SupSkiFun/NASAapi/README.md

 JSON data is retrieved from the 'Asteroids - NeoWs' section of api.nasa.gov, then parsed into a flat, custom structure.
 Some averaging and rounding takes place.
-Examples of Raw (not processed) JSON returned from the NASA API is in the JSON folder.
+Examples of Raw (not processed) JSON returned from the NASA API are in the JSON folder.

 Fab Four:  PowerShell, Python, Node.js & Ruby